 Vaping events begin to emerge, with VapeFest being held in both the UK and US for the first time.
 This marks the beginning of a sub-culture that nobody saw coming, that has been growing and growing ever since and fascinated (and perplexed!) the media for years.

-BMC Public Health suggests e-cigarette as a potential harm reduction tool, after the conclusion of the first clinic trial of e-cigarettes.
+BMC Public Health suggests e-cigarette as a potential harm reduction tool, after the conclusion of the first clinical trial of e-cigarettes.

 The first details of the TPD begin to emerge and the first E-Cigarette Summit is held at the Royal Society in London.
 It was these details that reinforced the need for more research into vaping and the importance of education.

-In August, Public Health England releases the landmark independent review that confirms e-cigarettes are significantly less harmful than smoking.
+In August, Public Health England releases the landmark independent review that confirms e-cigarettes are significantly less harmful than smoking - 95% safer, in fact.